mann1mal/zPod-PKS-CSE-Demos/Ingress&NSX-T/README.md

 There is now an additional server pool within our virtual server tied to our L7 loadbalancer that will except request for the yelb UI at `yelb.demo.pks.zpod.io` and direct those connections to the `yelb-ui-fc74d567f-vh2qb` pod while the existing server pool will continue to direct requests coming in at `guestbook.demo.pks.zpod.io` to the `frontend-xxx` pods.

+## Step 3 (Optional): Cleanup

-**2.7** (Optional) If continuing on to the next lab, leave the `guestbook` and `yelb` apps running in the cluster.
+ **3.1** If continuing on to the next lab, leave the `guestbook` and `yelb` apps running in the cluster.
 If you are not proceeding, please delete the applications and their resources:
 ~~~
 $ kubectl delete -f ~/zPod-PKS-CSE-Demos/Guestbook/guestbook-aio-clusterip.yaml
 $ kubectl delete -f ~/zPod-PKS-CSE-Demos/Guestbook/redis-master-claim.yaml